SDSU-Research-CI/SDSU-Research-CI.github.io/docs/instructionalcluster/students-launchacontainer.md

 ![Container Prompt](/images/instructionalcluster/cilogon4.png)

 Depending on your needs, you may need to adjust values for GPU, CPU Cores, Memory, and Image.
-Your instructor should provide you with the necessary settings - if not, the detaults can be used.
+Your instructor should provide you with the necessary settings - if not, the defaults can be used.

 | Option               | Description               |
 |:---------------------|:--------------------------|